icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [NOAA Severe Weather Inventory](https://www.ncdc.noaa.gov/severe-weather/severe-weather-data-inventory) - The Severe Weather Data Inventory (SWDI) is an integrated database of severe weather records for the United States.
 The formats currently supported are Shapefile (for GIS), KMZ (for Google Earth), CSV (comma-separated), and XML.
 - [NREL Solar Radiation](https://nsrdb.nrel.gov/) - The National Solar Radiation Database (NSRDB) is a serially complete collection of hourly and half-hourly values of meteorological data and the three most common measurements of solar radiation: global horizontal, direct normal and diffuse horizontal irradiance.
 - [Temperature Severity Indicators](https://hudgis-hud.opendata.arcgis.com/datasets/HUD::temperature-severity-indicators/about) - The Temperature Severity Indicator data distills observational information of prolonged temperature events to inform housing and community development policy and decision making provided by US HUD.
 - [Urban Heat Disparities Project](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/1F72FB) - Census Tract level temperature data derived from a [paper](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2021EF002016) use remotely sensed land surface temperature measurements to explore the distribution of the United States urban heating burden by demographic group.
+- [MACA](https://climate.northwestknowledge.net/MACA/) - The MACA method is a statistical downscaling method for removing biases from global climate model outputs.
+- [IPCC Atlas](https://interactive-atlas.ipcc.ch/) - A novel tools & data for flexible spatial and temporal analyses of much of the observed and projected climate change information underpinning the Working Group I contribution to the Sixth Assessment Report, including regional synthesis for Climatic Impact-Drivers (CIDs).

 ### Demographic